How search engines work for your business in 2021

 Search engines work by gathering and categorizing information about web pages through crawling, indexing, and ranking.
 These search engines then return the most relevant pages in response to a user's search query based on the information gathered through crawling webpages.

-Search engines use programs called web crawlers (also called bots or spiders) to find public web pages.
+First, search engines work by crawling publicly available pages on the Internet.
+Search engines use web crawlers (also called bots or spiders) to find these public web pages and eventually index those pages.

-Find pages: Crawlers first find and download web pages.
+- Finding pages: Crawlers first find and download web pages.
 They use links to discover new pages, much like users do.
-When a spider comes across a new link, it leads to a new page it can crawl.
+When a spider comes across a new link, that link leads to a new page the crawler can crawl.

-Scrape the pages for information: When spiders land on a page, they make a copy of the page.
-They then look through the content and HTML to identify keywords and phrases that can help determine the context of the page.
+- Scraping pages: When spiders arrive on a page, they make a copy of the page.
+They then look through the content and HTML to identify keywords and phrases that can help determine the page's context.

 The web crawlers use that information to decide whether to add that page to the search engine.
 They also list all the links on the page and queue the pages associated with them for crawling.